Kokkini/kokkini.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: The Future of Data Science: Trends to Watch in 2025
+title: "The Future of Data Science: Trends to Watch in 2025"
 ---

 Data science continues to evolve at a rapid pace, driven by advancements in artificial intelligence, machine learning, and big data technologies.
 As we move into 2025, new trends are shaping the industry and redefining how businesses and researchers leverage data.
 In this blog post, we will explore some of the key trends that will define the future of data science.